Remote pairing within the Atom text editor, powered by Pusher.

 You can either decide to pair on a blank slate, or on existing code.
 If you invite somebody to collaborate on existing code, they will see everything you can, and their syntax highlighting will be synchronized with yours.

 As detailed below, there are two ways you can invite others.
 Given a free Sandbox plan, there will be a maximum of 20 collaborators per session.
+Note that you must enable client-events in App Settings when you create a new Pusher app, otherwise this plugin will not work.

 Hit Command+Shift+P, and in the command palette, hit